-Treats osteoporosis, bone cancer, bone loss, and bone-related problems in patients who have cancer.
+Treats osteoporosis, bone cancer, hypercalcemia, and other bone problems in patients who have cancer.

 Prolia, XgevaThere may be other brand names for this medicine.

 This medicine is not right for everyone.
 You should not receive it if you had an allergic reaction to denosumab, or if you are pregnant.